 The most common cause of in-toe walking is atypical development of the musculoskeletal structure of the lower limb, which can occur at the hips, knee, leg, or foot level.
 There are also serious underlying conditions that can cause in-toe walking; therefore, a thorough assessment is necessary to evaluate the cause of the condition and determine if treatment is warranted.

-The treatment for in-toeing walking depends largely on the underlying cause of the condition.
-Treatment, when required, should be initiated as early as possible so that there is a longer treatment window for change to occur.
+The management for in-toeing walking depends largely on the underlying cause of the condition.
+Management, when required, should be initiated as early as possible so that there is a longer management=t window for change to occur.
 Children with mild cases of in-toe walking are possible to “grow out of it” by changing lifestyle habits, such as sitting cross-legged, along with proper stretching and strengthening exercises.